What is cultural appropriation?Question: "What is cultural appropriation?"

 Most definitions of cultural appropriation call for a consideration of the comparative power rankings of the two cultures involved.
 In order to be considered inappropriate cultural appropriation, it must be the more powerful, or dominant, culture that is “borrowing” from the less powerful, or minority, one.
 When important cultural or religious symbols or customs are adopted and incorporated by the dominant culture, they are often bastardized, resulting in a disrespectful parody of the real thing.
 Some objectors to cultural appropriation liken it to intellectual property theft.

 Some people take the idea of cultural appropriation too far, finding fault with all sorts of innocent situations.
-For example, there are some activists who say non-Mexican restauranteurs should not have a burrito bar, a white painter should not depict a Negro, an Australian should not write a book that features a character who is a slave, and a Filipina should not have dreadlocks.
+For example, there are some activists who say non-Mexican restauranteurs should not have a burrito bar, a white painter should not depict a black person, an Australian should not write a book that features a character who is a slave, and a Filipina should not have dreadlocks.
 Such overreactions do nothing but provoke unnecessary anger and foster a type of cultural apartheid.
 What is segregation but trying to force others to stay within the bounds of their ethnicity, rejecting others from being a part of your society based on race, or refusing anyone to share the culture of another?

 As Christians, we’re faced with cultural appropriation to a minor extent—how often have crosses been used for edgy fashion statements and not as a reminder of Jesus’ sacrifice for us?